nabro356/DrugSideEffect/README.md

 <h1>Drug Side Effect Prediction using Grpah Attention Neural Networks</h1>
-<h4>This project uses Graph Attention Neural Networks (GANN) to predict the side effects of drugs based on a dataset from Kaggle titled "Drugs, Side Effects, and Medical Conditions."
-It aims to assist in identifying potential side effects of medications based on various attributes.</h4>
+This project uses Graph Attention Neural Networks (GANN) to predict the side effects of drugs based on a dataset from Kaggle titled "Drugs, Side Effects, and Medical Conditions."
+It aims to assist in identifying potential side effects of medications based on various attributes.

 <h2>Key Features</h2>
 <h3>1.
 Graph Attention Neural Networks (GANN): A specialized deep learning architecture used to model drug interactions and predict potential side effects.</h3>